-A.I.M Board: Kyle Abraham, Stephen Simcock (chair), Cheryl Bergenfeld, Chris Calkins, Glenn Ligon, Bebe Neuwirth, Carrie Schneider, Eric Shiner, Julia Strickland, Gilda Squire
+A.I.M Board: Kyle Abraham, Stephen Simcock (chair), Cheryl Bergenfeld, Chris Calkins, Adrienne Edwards, Glenn Ligon, Bebe Neuwirth, Carrie Schneider, Eric Shiner, Gilda Squire, Julia Strickland

 For booking information, contact Lotus Arts Management, Sophie Myrtil-McCourty, President, at 72-11 Austin Street, Suite 371, Forest Hills, NY 11375.
 Tel: 347.721.8724; email: firstname.lastname@example.org website: www.lotusartsmgmt.com

-Generous support for A.I.M provided by: Engaging Dance Audiences, administered by Dance/USA and made possible with generous funding from the Doris Duke Charitable Foundation; The Fan Fox & Leslie R. Samuels Foundation; The Harkness Foundation for Dance, the Howard Gilman Foundation; Joyce Theater Foundation; Mertz-Gilmore Foundation; New England Foundation for the Arts’ National Dance Project, with funding from the Doris Duke Charitable Foundation; New York Community Trust; O'donnell-Greene Music & Dance Foundation; Princess Grace Foundation-USA; The Rockefeller Brothers Fund; The Samuel H. Scripps Foundation; Emma A. Sheafer Charitable Trust; and The Shubert Foundation.
-Public funding provided by The National Endowment for the Arts, The New York State Council on the Arts with support of Governor Andrew Cuomo and the NYS Legislature; and the NYC Department of Cultural Affairs in partnership with the City Council.
+Generous support for A.I.M provided by: Engaging Dance Audiences, administered by Dance/USA and made possible with generous funding from the Doris Duke Charitable Foundation; The Ford Foundation; The Fan Fox & Leslie R. Samuels Foundation; The Harkness Foundation for Dance, Howard Gilman Foundation; JKW Foundation; Joyce Theater Foundation; Mertz-Gilmore Foundation; Mid Atlantic Arts Foundation through USArtists International in partnership with the National Endowment for the Arts, the Andrew W. Mellon Foundation and the Howard Gilman Foundation; New England Foundation for the Arts’ National Dance Project, with funding from the Doris Duke Charitable Foundation; O'Donnell-Greene Music & Dance Foundation; Princess Grace Foundation-USA; The DuBose & Dorothy Heyward Memorial Fund; The Rockefeller Brothers Fund; The Samuel H. Scripps Foundation; Emma A. Sheafer Charitable Trust; and The Shubert Foundation.
+Public funding provided by The National Endowment for the Arts, The NYS Council on the Arts with support of Governor Andrew Cuomo and the NYS Legislature; and the NYC Dept. of Cultural Affairs in partnership with the City Council.